Dining out

 • Not Mandatory: Tipping in Italy is not mandatory but very appreciated.

-• Small Gestures: Leaving a few euros in cash is appreciated for good service—rounding up the bill or leaving 10% at nicer places is enough.
+• Small Gestures: Leaving a few euros is appreciated for good service—rounding up the bill or leaving 10% is enough.

 • Check for Service Charge: Some restaurants include a “coperto” (cover charge) or “servizio” (service charge) on the bill, that is not the tip!
 It refers to items like bread, cutlery, or the table setup.